• Skip to primary navigation

 Frequently Asked Questions

-How do I keep my cucumber salad from getting watery?
+How do I keep my cucumber chutney from getting watery?

 Do you rinse cucumbers after soaking in salt?